johngeorgewright/frontfax/README.md

 This is the process in which nethode handles each HTTP request:

 1. Receives a request (for example /images/logo.png).
-2. Tries to find it in your workspace.
+2. Tries to find it in your workspace (../nethode-workspace/images/logo.png).
 If found the file is returned and the process stops here.
 3. Proxies the request to the configured production server and returns the result.

 Configuration